junxit/us-congress-bills-111/metadata.md

 - 2010-01-28 — Introduced in Senate
 - 2010-01-28 — Read twice and referred to the Committee on the Judiciary.
 - 2010-01-28 — Sponsor introductory remarks on measure.
 (CR S342)
+- 2010-03-25 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-03-26 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-26 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+Without written report.
+- 2010-03-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 337.